Not Feeling Super-Model Confident Today? Hit The Feel Good File.

 by Thea Fiore-Bloom, PhD

-A creative life isn’t all Labrador puppies in wicker baskets.
+A creative life isn’t all wicker baskets filled with golden Labrador puppies.

 Lonely, funky periods arise that we need to walk through.

 At times it feels like we are standing on our isolated heath watching the football captains and cheer queens of the world frolicking in a “cool kids circle” of life.

 On heath (remote grassy cliff) days we shake our heads and wonder what the heck we are doing trying to weave words together or make stuff no one may ever understand.